 Occasionally, the specialist may order rest depending on the results obtained.
-In addition, the patient should also have blood tests to evaluate anticoagulant function.
+In addition, the patient should also have blood tests done to evaluate anticoagulant function.

 Thrombophilia may be diagnosed during a process of assisted reproduction.
 Failing to get pregnant, couples go to a fertility clinic where they begin testing for the cause of not being able to conceive.